-The Crossvine Project will operate as a capacity and energy resource in the Midcontinent by a Joint Venture limited liability company ("Joint Venture") comprised of an AES
+1 The Crossvine Project will operate as a capacity and energy resource in the Midcontinent 2 Independent System Operation ("MISO") market.
+The Project Company that will own the 3 Project is a subsidiary of AES Indiana, and the Project Company will ultimately be owned 4 by a Joint Venture limited liability company ("Joint Venture") comprised of an AES 5 Indiana subsidiary and one or more tax equity partners.